wpengine/headless-docs/guides/getting-started/deploy-app/cli/README.md

 $ wpe alpha apps get My-First-Headless-App
 ```

 The `get` command will return the details of your app.
 Your app will take a few minutes to deploy.
-Once deployment is complete, the `get` command will return the URL of your application.
+Once the deployment is complete, the `get` command will return the URL of your application.
 Copy the URL into a browser window, and you'll see your app up and running on the platform. :tada:

 Now let's check out our configured [developer workflow](/guides/getting-started/workflow).